-'Proclaimed Offender' Param Bir Singh reaches Mumbai, joins probe
+'Proclaimed Offender' Param Bir Singh Reaches Mumbai, Joins Probe

-Mumbai, Nov 25 (IANS) Ex-Police Commissioner of Mumbai, Param Bir Singh, recently declared a 'Proclaimed Offender' by a Magistrate court, reached the city on Thursday morning and joined the police investigation into an alleged extortion case registered against him.
+New Delhi: Ex-Police Commissioner of Mum-bai, Param Bir Singh, recently declared a 'Proclaimed Offender' by a Magistrate court, reached the city on Thursday morning and joined the police investigation into an alleged extortion case registered against him.

 Singh, who informed the media on Wednesday that he was in Chandigarh, went to the Crime Branch Unit 11 at Kandivali Police Station to join the probe as directed by the Supreme Court.